2021 Chesham and Amersham by-election

 A by-election was held in the United Kingdom Parliament constituency of Chesham and Amersham on 17 June 2021, following the death of the sitting member, Dame Cheryl Gillan, on 4 April 2021.
 Gillan had served as MP for the constituency since 1992.
 The by-election was the third to the 58th Parliament, which was elected in 2019.

 The Liberal Democrat candidate, Sarah Green, won the by-election with 56.7% of the vote and a swing from the Conservatives of 25.2%.
-This is the first time a non-Conservative candidate has won this seat since its formation in 1974.
+This was the first time a non-Conservative candidate had won this seat since its formation in 1974.

-The Liberal Democrats subsequently won the by-elections in North Shropshire, in December 2021, and in Tiverton and Honiton, in June 2022.
+This was the first of four by-elections won by the Liberal Democrats in this parliament; they subsequently won the by-elections in North Shropshire, in December 2021, in Tiverton and Honiton, in June 2022, and in Somerton and Frome, in July 2023.

 Background

 Constituency

 Chesham and Amersham, named after the market towns of Chesham and Amersham in the constituency, was held by the Conservative Party since its creation at the February 1974 election until the by-election.
 The local authority is Buckinghamshire Council and the seat is coterminous with the abolished Chiltern District.
 The area is in the London commuter belt, and is home to many affluent professionals.